hluk/CopyQ/docs/faq.rst

 Add new command to open window or menu with global shortcut:

-1. open "Command" dialog (``F6`` shortcut),
+1. Open "Command" dialog (``F6`` shortcut).
-2. click "Add" button in the dialog,
+2. Click "Add" button in the dialog.
-3. select "Show/hide main window" or "Show the tray menu" from the list and click "OK" button,
+3. Select "Show/hide main window" or "Show the tray menu" from the list and click "OK" button.
-4. click the button next to "Global Shortcut" label and set the shortcut,
+4. Click the button next to "Global Shortcut" label and set the shortcut.
-5. click "OK" button to save the changes.
+5. Click "OK" button to save the changes.

 For more information about commands see :ref:`writing-commands`.